-The Extractive Industries Transparency Initiative (EITI) provides an international standard by which countries publish information on their management of the extractive sectors (oil, gas and mining).
-Reports include a reconciliation of revenues paid by extractive companies and revenues received by governments.
+The Extractive Industries Transparency Initiative (EITI) is a voluntary initiative through which countries commit to publish reports on how the government manages the oil, gas, and mining sectors.
+These reports include a reconciliation of revenues paid by extractive companies and revenues received by governments.
 The process is managed in each country by a multi-stakeholder group of government, civil society, and company representatives.